jamesq9/my-kanata-configuration/README.md

 # my-katana-configuration
-Katana Configuration i like for my keyboard settings.
+Katana Configuration that I like for my keyboard.

 # Features
 - capslock is now backspace , and backspace is now capslock